kvemuru/akd_yolo_object_detector/README.md

 # Akida YOLO Object Detector

-A YOLOv2-based object detection model - an attempt by OpenCode/AI aimed on Akida 1000 neuromorphic processor using TensorFlow/Keras and BrainChip's MetaTF framework.
+A YOLOv2-based object detection model aimed on Akida 1000 neuromorphic processor using TensorFlow/Keras and BrainChip's MetaTF framework.
 This model is work in progress and not yet ready to train/test with any benchmark dataset.

 ## Overview